Far From The Norm

 We don’t know and we don’t care…” Roy Campbell-Moore

-Far From The Norm artists’ credits include Simeon Osyea – Birdgang Dance Company, BBC Young Dancer, Hofesh Shechter Dance Company, Olympics Opening Cermony, Glen Miller Orchestra, Jam N Juice – Bad Taste Cru, Karavel Festival Lyon France, Buckness Personified, Guiness advert, Festival Agitart Spain, Festival Hop Spain, Just Us Dance Theatre and 2Faced Dance Company’s The BENCH programme.
+Far From The Norm artists’ credits include Simeon Osyea – Birdgang Dance Company, Hetain Patel, BBC Young Dancer, Hofesh Shechter Dance Company, Olympics Opening Cermony, Artists 4 Artists, Glen Miller Orchestra, Jam N Juice – Bad Taste Cru, Karavel Festival Lyon France, Buckness Personified, Joseph Toonga & Just Us Dance Theatre, Festival Agitart Spain, Festival Hop Spain and 2Faced Dance Company’s The BENCH programme.